Krandheer/musings-with-randheer/content/docker crash course.md

 ### Port Mapping

 Often, you'll want access to the ports of the running container in docker.
-For that you need to do port mapping from host (your local-machine) to the container.
+For that, you need to do the port mapping from the host (your local machine) to the container.
 To do that you will use the following command.

 ```